Become A Certified Yoga Teacher Starting At Only $1995.

 What I Did Not Know

 As a child growing up, one of the more predominant memories I have is watching the Wizard of Oz.
-I am not sure why, but it was something that has always brought me serenity and an association with security and safety with my family, Perhaps I watched it with him once.
+I am not sure why, but it was something that has always brought me serenity and an association with security and safety with my family.

 A friend of mine in Vancovuer in passing – as we were talking briefly- told me how yoga is played out in our pop culture alot.
 That pop culture is full of metaphors of yoga.
 I have always know this, but I was surprised when this friend said the Wizard of Oz is full of yoga metaphors.